Adzoy08/Udacity_BikeShare/README.md

 The Chicago and New York City files also have the following two columns:
 * Gender
 * Birth Year

+### Prerequisities
+The Python 3 and these libraries were used for this project are:
+- panda
+- NumPy
+- time

 ### Credits